Colorful Strips: Introduction

-\paragraph{Previous results.} Our work is part of a broader area of research related to range space colorings.
-A {\em range space} $(S,R)$ is defined by a set $S$ (called the {\em ground set}) and a set $R$ of subsets of $S$.
-The main problem studied here is the coloring of a geometric range space where the ground set $S$ is a finite set of points, and the set of ranges $R$ consists of all subsets of S which can be isolated by a single strip; or in the dual case the ground set $S$ is a finite set of geometric shapes and the ranges are points contained in the common intersection of a subset of $S$.
-Note that finite geometric range spaces are also referred to as geometric hypergraphs.
+\paragraph{Previous results.} A {\em hypergraph} $(S,R)$ is defined by a set $S$ (called the {\em ground set}) and a set $R$ of subsets of $S$.
+The main problem studied here is the coloring of geometric hypergraphs where the ground set $S$ is a finite set of points, and the set of ranges $R$ consists of all subsets of $S$ that can be isolated by a single strip.
+In the dual case the ground set $S$ is a finite set of geometric shapes and the ranges are points contained in the common intersection of a subset of $S$.
+In some places in the literature, finite geometric hypergraphs are also referred to as geometric {\em range spaces}.

-Several similar problems have been studied in this context~\cite{Pa80,TT07,Aloup1}, where the range space is not defined by strips, but rather by halfplanes, triangles, disks, pseudo-disks, or translates of a centrally symmetric convex polygon, {\em etc.} The problem was originally stated in terms of decomposition of {\em $c$-covers} (or \emph{$f$-fold coverings}) in the plane: A $c$-cover of the plane by a convex body $Q$ ensures that every point in the plane is covered by at least $c$ translated copies of $Q$.
+Several similar problems have been studied in this context~\cite{Pa80,TT07,Aloup1}, where the range space is not defined by strips, but rather by halfplanes, triangles, disks, pseudo-disks or translates of a centrally symmetric convex polygon.
+The problem was originally stated in terms of decomposition of {\em $c$-covers} (or \emph{$f$-fold coverings}) in the plane: A $c$-cover of the plane by a convex body $Q$ ensures that every point in the plane is covered by at least $c$ translated copies of $Q$.
 In 1980, Pach~\cite{Pa80} asked if, given $Q$, there exists a function $f(Q)$ such that every $f(Q)$-cover of the plane can be decomposed into $2$ disjoint $1$-covers.
 A natural extension is to ask if given $Q$, there exists a function $f(k,Q)$ such that every $f(k,Q)$-cover of the plane can be decomposed into $k$ disjoint $1$-covers.
 This corresponds to a $k$-coloring of the $f(k,Q)$-cover, such that every point of the plane is polychromatic.